room-b007/test-medicina/README.md

 ## Is your LLM able to pass a National Entrance Exam for the Italian Medical School?

-This the repo for our Huggingface dataset designed for evaluating Language Model (LLM) on a broad range of questions from the **national entrance exams for the Italian medical school**.
+This the GitHub repo for our Huggingface dataset designed for evaluating Language Model (LLM) on a broad range of questions from the **national entrance exams for the Italian medical school**.
 The dataset includes multiple-choice questions from various subjects such as biology, chemistry, physics, mathematics, world knowledge, and more.
 Each question is accompanied by five answer choices, with one correct answer.

+The dataset is available on Huggingface!
+You can find it [here](https://huggingface.co/datasets/room-b007/test-medicina).

 ## Features